ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 ## Duration of elements

-The note durations available are:
+The note durations available are :
 > ``Whole``, ``Half``, ``Quarter``, ``Eighth``, ``Sixteenth``, ``Custom``, ``Seconds``

 - The Seconds value takes a float as argument.